Redbone (band): Awards and accolades

 In 2014, "Come and Get Your Love" experienced a resurgence in popularity when it was featured in the Marvel Studios film Guardians of the Galaxy as one of the songs on a mixtape made for the protagonist, Peter Quill.
 It was also included on the film's soundtrack album, which reached the top spot on the Billboard 200 chart.
+It later appeared in the film's second sequel, Guardians of the Galaxy Vol. 3, released in 2023.

 In 2015, "Come and Get Your Love" was used as the intro theme to Netflix produced cartoon series F is for Family.

-In 2018, in France, "Come and Get Your Love" was featured in a Bouygues Telecom television commercial showing three successive generations appreciating the song.
+In 2017, "One More Time" was featured in the American drama film, Person to Person.

 In 2018, Pat Vegas was awarded with the "Lifetime Achievement Award" from the Indigenous Music Awards.

-In 2021, "Come and Get Your Love" was featured in episode 5 of the FX show, Reservation Dogs.